KozlovKV/NSU-repo/materials/1/english/konsp.md

 - *Tom has found his key* (**he has it now**)
 - *Tom lose his key* (**We don't know Tom has his key now**)

 For new or recent events we can use both tenses (*I have repaired my car / I repaired my car.
-It's OK now.*)
+It's OK now.*).
+If we talk about new event we usually use **Present perfect** in the first sentence, but next we use **past simple**

 For not recent or new events we **NEED** to use **present simple** (obviously past) (*Mozart was a composer*)

-If we talk about new event we usually use **Present perfect** in the first sentence, but next we use **past simple**

 - If we talk about unfinished period => **Present perfect**
 - Period ended => **Past simple**